 12. Apple Loaf Cake

 Dora Daily‘s Apple Loaf Cake is sweet and moist and full of apple goodness.
 The ingredients call for apple butter which you can make yourself or you can use store-bought.
 You can also use applesauce if that’s what you can find.
 Top a piece with some vegan butter for a snack any time, or go crazy and top with a scoop of vegan vanilla ice cream for a special holiday dessert.

 13. Harvest Latkes

 Source: Harvest Latkes

 Rinku Bhattacharya‘s Harvest Latkes are a crisp and spicy take on traditional potato pancakes.
 They’re made with potato and rutabaga with a touch of caraway seeds.
 They’re crispy, delicious, and colorful for a beautiful presentation.

 Heidi Turunen‘s Cashew Sour Cream is almost too good to be true.
 Made with cashews, water, lemon, apple cider vinegar, and a handful of spices, you can likely make this dip right now out of items already in your pantry.
 Enjoy this with your latkes and kugel.

-15. Sweet Potato Latkes With Chutney, Sour Cream and Curried Onion, Apple, and White Bean Topping
+15. Sweet Potato Latkes With Curried Onion-Apple-White Beans

-Latkes get all fancied up with Betsy DiJulio‘s Sweet Potato Latkes With Chutney Sour Cream and Curried Onion Apple White Bean Topping.
-These are golden, delicious, filling, and festive with bold flavors that make them extra-special.
+Latkes get all fancied up with Betsy DiJulio‘s Sweet Potato Latkes With Curried Onion-Apple-White Beans.
+These are golden, delicious, filling, and festive with bold flavors that make them extra special.